AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

     // Increment video id
     videoCount ++;
 ```
-Finally, we'll add the video to the contract by including `videoCount`,`_videoHash`, `_title`, `msg.sender`(which is global variable in solidity, it simply means the current user) variables.
+Finally, we'll add the video to the contract by including `videoCount`,`_videoHash`, `_title`, `msg.sender`(which is a global variable in solidity, it simply means the current user) variables.
 Then we'll create a function `VideoUploaded` to trigger the event.
 ```solidity
     // Add video to the contract
     videos[videoCount] = Video(videoCount, _videoHash, _title, msg.sender);